nicholas-lueth/BlogScript/README.md

 **Step 4**:
 Now you need to open up VMware and click the “Create a New Virtual Machine” option.
 Then follow these steps:
-1. Click “Installer disc image file (iso):” and browse to the CentOS file we downloaded earlier, if you didn’t move it to the desktop, it will most likely be in your downloads folder.
+1. Click “Installer disc image file (iso):” and browse to the CentOS file we downloaded earlier.
+If you didn’t move it to the desktop, it will most likely be in your downloads folder.
 Then click next.
 2. Name your virtual machine.
 This can be anything, just don’t change the location.
 Then click next.
 3. Click “Store virtual disk as a single file”, then click next.
 4. Then click finish.